The Medical School,

 This course provides an excellent training in a wide area of biomedical sciences.
 This explicitly includes soft skills such as critical thinking and processing of information that equips its graduates with the tools for successful careers in both academic and non-academic environments.

-After successfully completing your course, there are a wide variety of roles you can pursue, including:
+There are a wide variety of roles you can pursue, including:

 - PhD Studentship in Medical Science